ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 As part of The Master's dastardly plot, he forces the 13th Doctor to regenerate not only with his appearance but his memories.
 For a while it looks like The Doctor is dead.

 Importantly, The Master ends up wearing the 13th Doctor's outfit, plus the dangly earring which came in handy during [The Legend of the Sea Devils](https://en.wikipedia.org/wiki/Legend_of_the_Sea_Devils).
-This is because Time Lords regenerate their **bodies**, **not** their clothes[^9ub5].

 But then we get to the regeneration scene right at the end of the episode and not only does David Tennant appear, he's wearing a [suit and overcoat, that looks a lot like his original costume](https://en.wikipedia.org/wiki/Tenth_Doctor#Appearance).

 There are a whole bucket of problems with this, not least of which is that it breaks the very continuity that the trolls have been screaming about since 2017.
+For instance that Time Lords regenerate their **bodies**, not their clothes[^9ub5].

-But "Fuck continuity," they say, because [Space Jesus is back](https://www.youtube.com/watch?v=pQbaCs4PvF4) to vanquish all the [Woke](https://en.wikipedia.org/wiki/Woke), [Social Justice Warriors](https://fee.org/articles/how-the-term-social-justice-warrior-became-an-insult/) and restore the show to its former glories! **Hallelujah!!**.
-And best of all, there's no trace of the 13th Doctor, not even her clothing[^dcaa].
+But "Fuck continuity," say the trolls, because [Space Jesus is back](https://www.youtube.com/watch?v=pQbaCs4PvF4) to vanquish all the [Woke](https://en.wikipedia.org/wiki/Woke), [Social Justice Warriors](https://fee.org/articles/how-the-term-social-justice-warrior-became-an-insult/) and restore the show to its former glories! **Hallelujah!!**.
+And best of all, there's not a trace of the 13th Doctor, not even her clothing[^dcaa].

 Or in other words, the regeneration scene **vindicates** the opinions of the very toxic fandom that has plagued the entire run of Jody Whittaker's Doctor.